Change metrics in process maps

 Change KPI in process maps

 After you land on the main page of the ProcessAI, you can take either of the following ways to set a specific KPI:

-- Click the Count, Time, or Amount tab at the top.
+- Click the Count or Time tab at the top.

-- Right click anywhere in the middle pane and select Select Base KPI > KPI: Count, KPI: Time, or KPI: Amount.
+- Right click anywhere in the middle pane and select Select Base KPI > KPI: Count or KPI: Time.

 ProcessAI supports the following KPIs:

 - Count: The total count of transactions that are processed.
 For example, in a process map, if a "created" activity has a count of 10, it indicates that the "created" activity has run 10 times in total.

 - Time: The mean, median, or a certain percentile of time for a variant or an activity to complete.

 Note: In a process map, the time KPI indicates the time taken between two activities, not the time of any of the activities.
 To view the time data of a specific activity, go to Case Details > Activity Details in the Process Data pan, and then locate the activity in question.
 You can get the time for the activity by comparing the Start Time and End Time fields.